Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 188 trips per day across all routes, equating to approximately four weekly trips per stop.
+Transport accessibility is rated excellent, with residents typically located 142 meters from the nearest stop.
+Service frequency averages 188 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport